brandallk/tasktic/readme.md

 ## How Tasktic was Created

-Tasktic is designed to be the todo-list app I wished I had but didn't.
+Tasktic is the todo-list app I wished I had but didn't.
 I built it so that I could start using it.

-I also built it to explore and demo skills using the features of specific web-development technologies.
+I also built it to explore the features of specific web-development technologies.
 These include some of the following:

 On the backend,
-        * PHP and the PHP MVC framework Laravel 5.5
+..* PHP and the PHP MVC framework Laravel 5.5
-        * Laravel's Eloquent ORM
+..* Laravel's Eloquent ORM
-        * PostgreSQL database
+..* PostgreSQL database
-        * TDD using the PHPUnit testing framework (and extensions to it offered by Laravel)
-        * Blade templates for the HTML views
+..* TDD using the PHPUnit testing framework (and extensions to it offered by Laravel) ..* Blade templates for the HTML views

 On the frontend, the style was hand-crafted (no Bootstrap!) using Sass with a responsive, mobile-first approach.
 The JavaScript was also custom-built using ES6 classes and modules in an OOP approach, bundling with Webpack via Laravel Mix.

+The app was designed intentionally as a traditional, server-side web app.
+It is intended to serve as a basis for a future version that will be rebuilt as a more modern SPA, using front-end technology TBD.

 ## Current Status